roobottom/albie-and-ember/README.md

 ### Accessibility (10 points)

 * Wide use of Aria tags and roles
+* Contrast of `background-color` and `color` is tested AA complient.

 ### Interoperability (10 points)

+* `@media all` is used to cut the mustard, to isolate some of the more advanced css from older browsers that might mangle it.
 * The basic experience is tested in:
 	* IE9,10,11
 	* Edge latest